Authorization Controller API

 When the third digit is 2, the message is an advice, which you cannot reject: only a 00 response code is permitted.

-Alongside the MTI in the webhook, Galileo further breaks down message types based on other information that it receives in the message to provide you with more detail.
+Alongside the MTI in the webhook message, Galileo further breaks down message types based on other information that it receives in the message to provide you with more detail.
 This information is provided in the auth_type and transaction_type fields.
 These are the combinations you will most likely encounter.

 Descriptionauth_typetransaction_typemti